LomaxOs001/LomaxOs001/README.md

   **About Me**

 - 👋Hey, Lomax here.
 I am a passionate software engineer, born to learn new technologies, solve complex problems, and lifting up others.
-- 👀I am interested in Leadership, personal and software development, Project management, Blockchain technology, Web3, and Investment.
+- 👀I am interested in Leadership, Personal and Software development, Project management, Blockchain technology, Web3, and Investment.
 - 🌱I have a strong work ethic and am dedicated to expanding my knowledge to change people’s lives.
 - 🥊🥋 I am also a passionate BBJ and Boxing athlete.